drrobotk/drrobotk.github.io/aboutme.md

 <p align="center"><a href="https://cadabra.science/"><img src="/assets/img/cadabra.jpg" alt="isolated" width="350"/></a></p>

 <a name="tutoring"></a>
-# Tutoring and Educational Content Development
+# Tutoring and Content Development

 I have experience teaching and tutoring Mathematics, Physics and Programming at a Graduate (BSc/MSc), A-level and GCSE.
 I was a graduate teaching assistant at my university for over 6 years, and a private tutor for over 12 years.
 During my PhD, I also volunteered in roles for science communication to explain my research on black holes to school children.